Brandon Washington: Hamilton Tiger-Cats

 On April 26, 2016, Washington signed as a free agent with the Hamilton Tiger-Cats of the Canadian Football League.
 He was released by the Tiger-Cats on June 14.

 Toronto Argonauts

 On September 19, 2016, Washington signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League.
 On December 7, 2016, Washington re-signed with the Argonauts as a free agent.
 He played in 11 games with the team in 2017 and won a Grey Cup championship following the team's 105th Grey Cup victory.
 He played in seven games in 2018 before being released.

 Massachusetts Pirates

 On October 21, 2018, Washington signed with the Massachusetts Pirates of the National Arena League.

 Coaching career

-In January of 2020, Washington retired from playing, and joined the coaching staff at Florida Memorial as the offensive line coach.
+In January 2020, Washington retired from playing, and joined the coaching staff at Florida Memorial as the offensive line coach.

-In March of 2022, Washington was announced as a graduate assistant for the UCF Knights football program, working with the offensive line alongside offensive line coach Herb Hand.
+In March 2022, Washington was announced as a graduate assistant for the UCF Knights football program, working with the offensive line alongside offensive line coach Herb Hand.

+Following his time at UCF, Washington was announced as the offensive line coach at Bethune Cookman University, joining the inaugural staff of coach Raymond Woodie, Jr.